zeroincombenze/l10n-italy/l10n_it_fiscalcode/README.md

 Known issues / Roadmap
 ----------------------

-:no_entry: This module replace OCA module; PR will be issued
+:ticket: This module replace OCA module; PR will be issued

 Bug Tracker